 The router firmware (routing software) is stored in flash memory.
 You can update the firmware from the Administration menu on the Advanced tab.
-You might see a message at the top of the Genie screens when new firmware is available for your product.
+You might see a message at the top of the genie screens when new firmware is available for your product.

-You can use the Check button on the Router Update screen to check and update to the latest firmware for your product if new firmware is available.
+You can use the Check button on the Router Update screen to check if new firmware is available, and to update your product.

 - > To check for new firmware and update your router: - 1.
-Select Advanced > Administration > Router Update to display the following screen:
+Select Advanced > Administration > Router Update.